 Austin Police Officer Requirements

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
-If you are ready to apply now, find specific application information at theAustin Police Department – Application page.
+If you are ready to apply now, find specific application information at the Austin Police Department – Application page.

 Austin Police Department Information

-Austin Police Training Academy
+Austin Police Department Training Academy

-Austin Police Salary and Jobs Outlook
+Salary, Benefits, and Jobs Outlook

 The Bureau of Labor Statistics reported an average annual wage of $70,190 for law enforcement officers in Austin as of May 2018.5 The outlook for police officers in the state of Texas is bright.
-People who wish to pursue a career in law enforcement in Texas can expect around a 17% growth in job opportunities through 2026.6 For more information on current APD law enforcement positions, take a look at our job board page.
+People who wish to pursue a career in law enforcement in Texas can expect around 16.4% growth in job opportunities through 2026.6 For more information on current APD law enforcement positions, take a look at our job board page.

 1. Forbes Magazine: https://www.forbes.com/sites/erincarlyle/2014/02/14/americas-20-fastest-growing-cities/

-2. Austin, Texas: https://www.austintexas.org/
+2. Data USA, Austin, Texas: https://datausa.io/profile/geo/austin-tx/

-3. Austin Police Department: http://www.austintexas.gov/department/police
+4. Austin Police Department: https://www.apdrecruiting.org/

-4. Bureau of Labor Statistics: https://www.bls.gov/oes/current/oes_12420.htm
+5. Bureau of Labor Statistics: https://www.bls.gov/oes/current/oes_12420.htm

 5. Projections Central: http://www.projectionscentral.com/Projections/LongTerm